 - serve hot food steaming hot, at least 60oC

-- don't eat food that's meant to be in the if it's been left out of the fridge for 2 hours or more
+- don't eat food that's meant to be in the fridge if it's been left out of the fridge for 2 hours or more

 - make sure food is cooked thoroughly before serving.
 Cook poultry, minced meats, and sausages until well done, right through to the centre.
 No pink should be visible and juices should run clear